 I’m pretty sure there is a special circle in hell where you are trying to present a lesson, but all you can hear the entire time is a neverending whispered side conversation.
 There’s nothing I hate more.

 The solution in my room is that I simply don’t tolerate it.
-Waiting works, proximity works, calling them out works (as long as you’re not condescending).
+Waiting works, proximity works, and calling them out works (as long as you’re not condescending.)
 I once got a little hardheaded and waited out every side conversation with a terrible class–took me 34 minutes for an 8-minute demo.
 But we talked about it afterward, the reasons why it can’t happen, and how much time it wastes.
 The behavior was negligible for most of the rest of the semester.

 Kids usually figure it out when you wait them out a couple of times, but if not, pull them away from class and make your expectations clear.
 Do it again if it persists.
 Add consequences if it’s necessary.
 Just do what you need to do so the behavior is minimized.